-One advantage of having Dr. Milton, Dr. Brittany and Dr. Christi for your child’s dental home is that we monitor their growth & development on a regular basis.
+One advantage of having Dr. Milton, Dr. Brittany, Dr. Christi and Dr. Eilish for your child’s dental home is that we monitor their growth & development on a regular basis.
 Our parents truly appreciate having orthodontic treatment done in our office.
 This allows them to coordinate cleaning and check-up appointments with orthodontic appointments.
 By working with the natural growth instead of against it, we can prevent problems from becoming worse, and give your child a lifetime of healthy smiles!

 Christi Walsh, DDS